vishal9629/cirun-docs/docs/examples/GitHub Actions with your own GPUs.md

 ## Getting Started
 ### How to setup MLOps on CPU and GPU using [Cirun](https://docs.cirun.io/reference/yaml#runners-runners).
-- In this example we created a workflow for MLOps to be run on GitHub Actions machine having CPU and on Self-hosted runner having GPU.
+- In this example, we created a workflow for MLOps to be run on a GitHub Actions machine having CPU and on a Self-hosted runner having GPU.
 - For ML operations we have to make ML friendly environment.
-For this we used **[CML](https://github.com/iterative/cml#getting-started)**, an open-source CLI tool for implementing CI/CD with a focus on MLOps.
+For this we used **[CML](https://github.com/iterative/cml#getting-started)**, which is an open-source CLI tool for implementing CI/CD with a focus on MLOps.
 CML uses custom Docker images that come pre-installed libraries that are essential for MLOps like NodeJS, Python, DVC (Data Version Control).
 - To setup **[CML](https://github.com/iterative/cml#getting-started)** environment on CPU use docker container.
 ```yml
 image: "docker://dvcorg/cml-py3:latest"